 The author spends much of the book referring to self-referential systems and playing with ideas.
 The names in the title, Gödel, Escher and Bach are those of men who were each a genius of sorts.
 Gödel was a mathematician, Escher is an artist who made wonderful drawings of which you have seen many, and Bach wrote some music.
-As an example of a self-referential system, take a look at the drawing below, of a waterfall that feeds itself its own water:

 He also plays word tricks, like this: “Is not a complete sentence” is not a complete sentence.
 The previous sentence is, of course, a complete sentence but it plays a little game of repetition.
 Hofstadter makes claims about the nature of the world and does so in a way that is a joy to read (if you can follow along).
 At the end of each chapter he writes little fables with the Greek warrior Achilles, a tortoise, a hare and a few of their friends, where they speak in paradoxes.

 I fear I am unable to do this book and its subject matter justice, but it is a very hard book to describe.
 It’s a fun book, but a complicated one.
 It will also make you smarter.

 3. A Short History of Nearly Everything by Bill Bryson

 This was the best book I read back in 2007.
 A true treasure of popular science, it tells the story of how we know the things we know (the earth is round, animals evolve, plate tectonics) and also presents us with the scientists who made these discoveries.
 The scientists do not necessarily come off well; Newton, for example, was a real dick.